Record number of foreigners studying at Czech universities

 Majority of foreign students in the Czech Republic comes from neighboring Slovakia.
 As the languages are mutually intelligible, Slovaks – unlike other foreign students – have no problem in taking courses taught in Czech.
 About 11,000 foreign diploma students are from Russia, Ukraine, Kazakhstan and Belarus.
 There is a steadily rising interest in studying in the Czech Republic among students from China and India, too.

-The fields of medicine and pharmaceutical studies are most popular for incoming foreign students, who rarely come to Czech universities to study law, teaching or pedagogy.
+The fields of Medicine & Health studies are most popular for incoming foreign students, who rarely come to Czech universities to study law, teaching or pedagogy.
 Most of them head to the Czech Republic to complete master’s or full-time doctoral programs.

 See more articles on the topic